 THE FORT'S STILL STANDING

-"They kept hitting the concrete defences around the arse of Grosvenor Square, where there was no ambassador in residence but the fort was still standing..."
+"They kept hitting the concrete defences around the arse of Grosvenor Square, where there was no longer an ambassador in residence but the fort was still standing..."

-Not a good part of London in which to be seeking shelter from the storm. any business you may have, better just pop it in the post.
+Not a good part of London in which to be seeking shelter from the storm.
+NB any business you may have with the new embassy, better just pop it in the post.
 Shoreham Harbour: Imprisoned by the British #2, In 1651 the future Charles II, however, got away